envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 ```

 Use logical operators only with different fields for searching, as in the following example.

-You’ll receive 400 Bad request response if you specify same fields.
+You’ll receive the **400 Bad Request** response if you specify the same fields.

 ``` json title="Example"